dozd/mongo-mapper/README.md

 ```

 ## Usage
-1. Mark your entities with annotation `Entity`.
-Make sure every entity has exactly one String property marked as `Id`.
+1. Annotate your entities with `Entity`.
+Make sure every entity has exactly one String annotated with `Id`.
 All properties must have
 correct getter and setter methods.

     ```java